-Standardized testing is just one of many student growth measures we leverage in our schools.
-AltSchool students have consistently scored highly on a percentile basis, but what’s more remarkable is that our learners have made significant gains each year in terms of year-over-year growth.
+AltSchool students consistently scored highly on a percentile basis, but what’s more remarkable is that our schools made significant progress each year in terms of year-over-year growth.

-During our most recent testing period, from fall to spring ‘17-’18, our students’ mean MAP scores across math, reading, and language arts grew by an average of 134%, relative to normalized national growth benchmarks of 100%.
-That's the highest in AltSchool history, continuing an upward trend we've seen since our inception.
+Each year, student growth rates improved to the point that by ‘17-’18, students’ mean MAP scores across math, reading, and language arts grew by an average of 134% relative to normalized national growth benchmarks of 100% .

 In 2017-18, MAP scores grew by an average of

 These results were achieved in an environment where little focus was given to standardized testing.
 To us, they showed that cramming and teaching to the test is actually NOT the best way to get great results.
 Students who are learning to think critically, problem solve, drive their own learning, and developing knowledge along with the skills and habits they need to thrive in the modern world will actually do better on tests too.
 When well-implemented, hands-on, project-based approaches in a competency-based grading model can and should lead to better academic growth rates.